impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

 }
 ```

-This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-completions#L23-L26).
+This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-completions#L23-L26){:target="_blank" rel="noopener"}.
 We once again create a fake command named “hello”, this time containing the comment `# Provide rbenv completions` as well as some logic to conditionally print “hello” when the command is passed the “--complete” flag.
 If that flag is not passed to our fake command, the exit code will be non-zero and the test will fail.
 We then pass the name of the “hello” command to `rbenv completions`, and assert that a) the exit code is 0, and b) the printed output contains both the “hello” string and the “--help” completion that all commands have.

 This test implies that, even though we don't explicitly pass the “--complete” flag to “rbenv completions hello”, something in the code still passes this flag anyway.
 That logic is part of `rbenv completions`.
 When the command file we create includes the comment `# Provide rbenv completions`, then running `rbenv completions` for that command causes the `completions` file to run that command and also pass it the “--complete” flag.